Buddhism in Pakistan: Balochistan

 Wink has recorded Hiuen Tsang's notings on the language and script in use in easternmost Makran (eastern parts of Pakistani Balochistan and Sindh):

 Gilgit Baltistan

 The region has a number of surviving Buddhist archaeological sites, including the Manthal Buddha Rock—a rock relief of the Buddha at the edge of the village (near Skardu)—and the Sacred Rock of Hunza.
 Nearby are former sites of Buddhist shelters.

-Baltistan was Buddhist majority until the arrival of Islam in this region in the 15th century.
-As most of the people converted to Islam, the presence of Buddhism in this region has now been limited to archeological sites, with the remaining Buddhists moving east to Ladakh, where Buddhism is the majority religion.

 Demographics

 The presence of Pakistani Buddhists in modern Pakistan is unclear, although a few Pakistanis have reported themselves as Buddhist.
 A report mentions that they are only found in the Azad Kashmir region.
 The Nurbakhshi sect is said to retain some elements of Buddhism.

 According to the National Database and Registration Authority (NADRA), there were 1,492 buddhists in holding national identity cards (CNICs) in 2012.
 In 2017, it increased to 1,884 holders.
 They are mostly concentrated in Sindh and Punjab regions.
 According to a report, most of the Baori Buddhists do not have CNIC cards, and the actual Buddhist population could exceed 16,000.